Northern Michigan: Initial colonial influence on Natives: French exploration and Beaver Wars

 In 1608, Samuel de Champlain established Quebec as part of New France.
 He sent coureur des bois such as Étienne Brûlé into the woods to establish relations with the Indians.
-Around 1615 or 1616, Champlain traveled to Georgian Bay via the French River and met Ottawa and Huron Indians near Manitoulin Island.
+Around 1615 or 1616, Champlain traveled to Georgian Bay via the French River and met Ottawa and Huron Indians on the south end near Penetanguishene.
 The French established the North American fur trade with Indian tribes.
 In the decades that followed, French explorers and missionaries continued to explore the "Upper Country" of New France that included the Upper Great Lakes.
 In 1634, Jean Nicolet passed through the straits of Mackinac on the way to Wisconsin.
 While France colonized the interior lands along the St. Lawrence River, the Dutch and English began colonizing the East Coast of North America, setting up fur trade and arming the Iroquois along the east and southeast of the Great Lakes.
-Competition for trade and pelts resulted in the brutal Beaver Wars, as the Iroquois pushed west into the Great Lakes territory, displacing the tribes who had settled there before.
+Competition for trade and pelts resulted in the brutal Beaver Wars.
+The Iroquois pushed west into the Great Lakes territory, displacing the tribes who had settled there before.
+As a result of an Iroquois attack and dispersal of the Huron from Southern Ontario in 1649, the Huron sought refuge with the Ojibwe at Michilimackinac where eventually a Jesuit mission was established for their care.

-As a result of an Iroquois attack and dispersal of the Huron from Southern Ontario in 1649, the Huron settled in Michilimackinac in 1651.
-In 1668 the French established a mission at Sault Ste.
-Marie.
-By the conclusion of the Beaver Wars in the 1660s and 1670s, the Potawatami had fled from northern Michigan and Anishinaabe/Algonquian(Ojibwa, Potawatomi and Odawa), calling themselves the Council of Three Fires, were the main tribal authority in the area.